-Fundamental Concepts of Geometry 0.5 unit
+Fundamental Concepts of Geometry

 Prerequisite: Any 5.0 units successfully completed at the university level

 A study of the fundamental concepts of geometry, focusing on topics taught in public schools.
 These include coordinate, axiomatic, constructive and transformational geometry.
 This course focuses on problem solving, mathematical reasoning and proofs using multiple approaches.